Amino Acids

 Primesep 200

-The Primesep family of mixed-mode columns offer a wide variety of stationary phases with an unprecedented selectivity in the separation of a broad array of chemical compounds and in multiple applications.
-Corresponding Primesep guard columns are available with all stationary phases and do not require holders.
-SIELC offers a method development service which is available for all customers.
-Ask about our special custom LC-phases tailored for specific separations.
+The Primesep family of mixed-mode columns offers a wide variety of stationary phases, boasting unprecedented selectivity in the separation of a broad array of chemical compounds across multiple applications.
+Corresponding Primesep guard columns, available with all stationary phases, do not require holders.
+SIELC provides a method development service available to all customers.
+Inquire about our specially-tailored custom LC-phases for specific separations.

 Select options